BrnGomes0/ConfigGitHubCommands/README.md

-# ConfigGitHubCommands
-Basic commands to work with GitHub
-How to use GitHub - Step by Step
+#Basic commands to work with GitHub How to use GitHub - Step by Step

 Creating the first commit in a new repository. on the first machine